the practical kitchen

 all of the ingredients measured out and labeled.

-• Fresh Scallions - You'll need one grocery-store sized bunch.
-Don't worry, I've given the measurement in the recipe card by weight (and volume) in case you've got some particularly wimpy or gargantuan scallions on your hands.
+Fresh Scallions - You'll need one grocery-store-sized bunch.
+I've given the measurement in the recipe card by weight (and volume) in case you've got some particularly wimpy or gargantuan scallions on your hands.
 Regardless of size, wash and dry the scallions well before chopping them up.

-• Brick-Style Cream Cheese - This kind of cream cheese has the best consistency for making scallion cream cheese.
-Whipped cream cheese or cream cheese spread are a lot looser and have more air in them which can give a funny texture when you whip them even more.
-You can also use homemade cream cheese (or even goat cheese) for this recipe.
+Brick-Style Cream Cheese - In my testing, I found brick-style cream cheese has the best consistency for making scallion cream cheese.
+Whipped cream cheese and cream cheese spread are a lot looser and have more air in them, which can give a funny texture when you whip them even more.

-• Garlic Powder - Technically optional, but a great way to highlight the lovely allium flavor of the scallions.
-You could use raw garlic, but when I tested it, I found raw garlic to be a little overpowering; I prefer the more mild flavor of dried garlic.
+Garlic Powder and/or Onion Powder- Technically optional, but a great way to highlight the lovely allium flavor of the scallions.
+You could use raw garlic, but when I tested it, I found raw garlic to be a little overpowering; I prefer the milder flavor of dried garlic.

 Optional: A pinch of salt, white or black pepper, cayenne, or crushed red pepper flakes.
-You could also add a pinch of dried onion powder or onion flakes to further enhance this onion flavored cream cheese.
+You could also add a pinch of dried minced onion to further enhance those onion flavors.

 How to Make Scallion Cream Cheese